What is a cerebral aneurysm?

 What is the usual damage to the brain after an aneurysm bleeds?

-Once an aneurysm bleeds, the chance of death is 30 to 40 percent and the chance of moderate to severe brain damage is 20 to 35 percent, even if the aneurysm is treated.
+Once an aneurysm bleeds, the chance of death is about 40 percent and the chance of some brain damage is about 66 percent, even if the aneurysm is treated.
 If the aneurysm isn’t treated quickly enough, another bleed may occur from the already ruptured aneurysm.

-In 15 to 20 percent of patients, vasospasm (irritation by the leaked blood causing narrowing of the blood vessels) may occur.
+Vasospasm (irritation by the leaked blood causing narrowing of the blood vessels) is a common complication following a ruptured aneurysm.
 This can lead to further brain damage.
 Other problems may include hydrocephalus (enlargement of the spaces within the brain that produce cerebrospinal fluid), difficulty breathing that requires a mechanical ventilator, and infection.

 Blood can also irritate and damage the normal blood vessels and cause vasospasm (constriction).
 This can interrupt normal blood flow to the healthy brain tissue and can cause even more brain damage.
 This is called an “ischemic stroke.”